UviDTE-UviSpace/uvispace-documentation/Introduction.rst

 represented.
 The system communications master is the *main controller*, which controls the *Arduino boards* using an IEEE 802.15.4-based protocol, namely a variation of the ZigBee specification.
-It controls as well the *image localization nodes* using the internet protocol through the Ethernet network.
+It controls as well the *image localization nodes* using the Internet protocol through the Ethernet network.

 ..  image:: /_static/general_diagram.png
     :width: 750px